achaichai/dataOps/README.md

 `python setup.py install`

 # How to Use
-The package contains three data: generate, update, and backup.
+The package contains three data operations: generate, update, and backup.
 To generate a master dataset, run:

 `generateData.py [--help] -i INPUTFOLDER -s FILESIZE -f FOLDERS`